Helicobacter pylori

 PATHOGENS

-• Culture: if performed, typically is done following treatment failure.
+• Culture: if performed, it is typically done following treatment failure.

 • Requires endoscopy with gastric biopsy, most frequently from the antrum.

-• The optimal specimen is to place in culture within three hours of collection.
+• The optimal specimen is to be placed in culture within three hours of collection.

 • Specimen transport can be done in Brucella broth with 20% glycerol.